 It is not known if the study drug(s) may affect an unborn or nursing baby.
 If you are pregnant, trying to become pregnant or breast-feeding, you may not be in the study extension.
-The study doctor will perform a blood and/or urine pregnancy test before the start of and during the study extension, if you are able to have a baby.

-If you are able to have a baby, and not willing to remain truly abstinent (no sexual intercourse) you must use a reliable birth control method during the study extension and for a period of 14 days after your last dose of study drug.
+If you are able to have a baby and not willing to remain truly abstinent, you must use a reliable birth control method during the study extension and for a period of 14 days after your last dose of study drug.
 The following birth control methods are allowed during the study extension:

-Single method (one of the following is acceptable):

-- intrauterine device (IUD)

-- vasectomy of a female subject's male partner

-- contraceptive rod implanted into the skin

-Combination method (requires use of two of the following):

-- diaphragm with spermicide (cannot be used in conjunction with cervical cap/spermicide) - cervical cap with spermicide (only for females that have not birthed a child) - contraceptive sponge (only for females that have not birthed a child) - male condom or female condom (cannot be used together) - hormonal contraceptive: oral contraceptive pill (estrogen/progestin pill or progestin-only pill), contraceptive skin patch, vaginal contraceptive ring, or subcutaneous contraceptive injection
+- Single method (one of the following is acceptable): - intrauterine device (IUD) - vasectomy of a female subject's male partner - o contraceptive rod implanted into the skin - Combination method (requires use of two of the following): - diaphragm with spermicide (cannot be used in conjunction with cervical cap/spermicide) - o cervical cap with spermicide (only for females that have not birthed a child) - o contraceptive sponge (only for females that have not birthed a child) - male condom or female condom (cannot be used together) - hormonal contraceptive: oral contraceptive pill (estrogen/progestin pill or progestinonly pill), contraceptive skin patch, vaginal contraceptive ring, or subcutaneous contraceptive injection